Spring Plant Walks

 Cross Palm Drive and continue to Lomita Drive.
 Cross Campus Drive to walk south on Lomita.
 As you walk south past the Cantor Museum notice the Casuarina stricta, she-oak, on the east side of Lomita.
 When you reach the Old Chemistry building look to your left and take the footpath through the west oval ear.

 As you walk, stop to look at the individual flowers that make up the wildflower mix.
 See if you recognize some favorites.
 Cross over to the east oval ear and take the footpath.
 Pause to enjoy the beauty of the grove of oaks in the area with the understory of wildflowers.
-Continue north towards Littlefield Center and go through the arch.
-On the north side of Littlefield note the Aesculus x carnea, red horsechestnut tree with its spectacular blooms.
+Continue north towards Littlefield Center.
+The Littlefield south courtyard is full of White Carpet Roses, Dwarf Pomegranate, Crab Apples, and Crepe Myrtle Trees with colorful blooms.
+On the north side of Littlefield note the Aesculus x carnea, red horsechestnut trees with their spectacular blooms which lead to the Albers Wall area.

 To the west, notice the Pinus pinea, Italian stone pines, near Museum Way and Lasuen.
 As this tree matures it develops a signature flat top.
 This is one pine found at a number of sites on campus.
 Continue down Lasuen Street to complete the walk where you started at Campus Drive.
 Winter rain and warm temperatures affect the bloom of all flowering trees, shrubs and groundcovers.
 Since this is a pleasurable walk it is recommended you take it more than once to see the flowers as they begin, open, flourish and fade.